Overview of Michigan Taxes

 Tax rates in Michigan are expressed as mill rates.
 A mill is equal to $1 of tax for every $1,000 of taxable value.
 For example, if your total tax rate is 20 mills and your taxable value is $50,000, your taxes owed would be $1,000 annually.

 Homeowners living in their principal residence in Michigan are eligible for the Principal Residence Exemption.
 This exempts the home from the first 18 mills in school taxes.
-Thus, different rates can apply to nearby properties depending on whether they serve as a principal residence.
+As a result, different rates can apply to nearby properties depending on whether they serve as a principal residence.

 Because of the complexity of Michigan’s property tax rules, when comparing property tax rates it is useful to look at effective tax rates.
 An effective tax rates is the annual amount paid as a percentage of the home value.
 The table below shows the average effective property tax rates for every county in Michigan.
 Average rates are calculated as the median annual tax payment in the county divided by the median home value.